-Thermal conduction - Wikipedia Conduction is heat transfer through stationary matter by physical contact (The matter is stationary on a macroscopic scale—we know there is thermal motion of the atoms and molecules at any temperature above absolute zero )
+Thermal conduction - Wikipedia Conduction: heat transfer by physical contact (The matter is stationary on a macroscopic scale—thermal motion affects atoms and molecules at any temperature above absolute zero ) Heat transferred between the electric burner of a stove and the bottom of a pan is transferred by conduction

 Conduction: Definition, Examples, and Equation - Science Facts Conduction occurs within an object or from a hot object to a cold object in contact with the former It can occur in solids, liquids, and gases but is primarily observed in solids where molecules are closely packed